Demigodgeek/NFT_Ticket_Exchange_dApp/README.md

 2. Deploy the smart contract

-+ click on the Deploy & run transactions icon,
++ Click on the Deploy & run transactions icon,

 ![](images'Deploy&RunIcon.png)

-+ Deploy the deployer.sol

-   - chose environment “Dev-Ganache Provider”
++ Chose environment “Dev-Ganache Provider”
      ![](images/Launch_1.png)

-   - in the prompt menu, change RPC Endpoint from  8545 to 7545, click OK
++ In the prompt menu, change RPC Endpoint from  8545 to 7545, click OK
      ![](images/Launch_2.png)

-   - Change GAS LIMIT to 100000000,
++ Change GAS LIMIT to 100000000,

-   - Copy paste index 0 address from Ganache, this address should be taken as the contract owner's address
++ Copy paste index 0 address from Ganache, this address should be taken as the contract owner's address

-   - Choose InvitationMint contract, click Deploy contract.
++ Choose InvitationMint contract, click Deploy contract.
      ![](images/Launch_3.png)

-   - In the MetaMask prompt, click confirm button.
++ In the MetaMask prompt, click confirm button.

 ### Connect contract with the streamlit